CafeLogos.org

 Daniel is told that Jerusalem, which had been destroyed would be rebuilt along with the temple.
 The city would be destroyed again, but before that an anointed one would be killed (Daniel 9:26).
 Some translations interpret anointed one as Messiah.
 Now let’s stop here and take a look at the history that has already been fulfilled.

 After the captivity, the Jews were restored to the holy land.
-The Persian king Cyrus ordered the city and the temple to be rebuilt.
+The Persian king Cyrus ordered the temple to be rebuilt.
 Jesus came before that temple was destroyed, and He prophesied that the city would be annihilated because she “did not know the time of her visitation” (Luke 19:44); that the Messiah had come.
 Her rejection of the “anointed one” resulted in His being killed.
 The city and the temple were destroyed by Titus in 70AD (just as the Lord had prophesied), forty years after Jesus’ death and resurrection from the dead.

 This fulfills Daniel’s prophecy perfectly.
 Even if the Jews did not recognize Jesus as the messiah at that time, they still acknowledge that He did miracles.
 The secular Jewish historian Josephus also recorded that Jesus did miracles, which certainly would qualify Him as being anointed.
 So we see in Daniel’s prophecy the anointed one killed before the destruction of the city, and the “prince that is to come” emerges from the people who destroyed the city in 70 AD (verse 26).